PierreMesure/decidim-module-personal_number/README.md

 ## Usage

-This module allows users to
+This module allows users to register with a personal number and to log in with it.

 ## Installation